-What is a North Dakota Auto Dealer Bond?
+What Is a North Dakota Auto Dealer Bond?

-Many states require auto dealerships to obtain a license prior to doing business with customers.
+Many states require auto dealerships to get licensed prior to doing business with customers.
 One component of the licensing process is posting a North Dakota auto dealer bond for new and used car dealerships operating in the state.
-A North Dakota auto dealer bond works as a form of security against fraud for customers doing business with the dealership.
-It also ensures a licensed auto dealer complies with state regulations and industry standards.

 Obligee Information for North Dakota Auto Dealer Bonds

-The North Dakota Department of Transportation is given licensing authority to enforce regulations placed on auto dealers operating in the state.
+The North Dakota Department of Transportation has licensing authority to enforce regulations placed on auto dealers operating in the state.
 Through the Motor Vehicle Division of the department, auto dealers must submit initial licensing and bonding information as well as renewal details to ensure compliance with the law.
-The obligee for North Dakota auto dealer bonds has the following contact information:

 North Dakota Department of Transportation